 Quetzalcoatl orbits the sun every 1,480 days (4.05 years), coming as close as 1.09 AU and reaching as far as 3.99 AU from the sun.
-Quetzalcoatl is about 0.5 kilometers in diameter, making it a small to average asteroid, comparable in size to the Golden Gate Bridge.
+Quetzalcoatl is about 0.5 kilometers in diameter, making it small in absolute terms, but larger than 90% of asteroids, comparable in size to the Golden Gate Bridge.

 The rotation of Quetzalcoatl has been observed.
 It completes a rotation on its axis every 4.90 days.